esrafil418/E-commerce-Shop/README.md

 # E-Commerce Shop

-## Project Status

-🚧 **This project is currently under development.**

-The goal of this project is to build a modern, scalable e-commerce platform using current frontend technologies and professional development practices.

-New features, improvements, and architectural upgrades will be added continuously as the project progresses.

----

 ## About The Project

 E-Commerce Shop is a full-stack e-commerce application designed to simulate a real-world online store experience.